hospotho/ctf_record/hkcertCTF22/Secured Web Service/readme.md

 ## Writeup

-Form nginx.conf location, we can know that `/flag` will be alias to `/var/www/html/flag/`.
+Form nginx.conf location, we can find that `/flag` alias to `/var/www/html/flag/`.

-So, if we need to acess `/var/www/html/flag.txt` we do it by acess `/var/www/html/flag/../flag.txt`.
+So, if we need to access `/var/www/html/flag.txt` we can do it by access `/var/www/html/flag/../flag.txt`.

-Relacing `/var/www/html/flag/` in `/var/www/html/flag/../flag.txt` to `/flag` will do the job.
+For url replacing `/var/www/html/flag/` in `/var/www/html/flag/../flag.txt` to `/flag` will do the job.

-The final url will be `http://chal.hkcert22.pwnable.hk:28308/flag../flag.txt`
+The final url would be `http://chal.hkcert22.pwnable.hk:28308/flag../flag.txt`